hesher/FullstackWorkshop/README.md

 Currently, the state of Todos is reset every time you refresh the browser.
 The reason for that is that the state is stored in memory.

 Obviously, that's not good enough for a real Todos app.
-As a first iteration on improvement, we are going to use a server to store our Todos on the hard disk.
+As a first iteration on improvement, we are going to use a server to store our Todos on the hard disk, in a file.

-Later on, you can easily switch to cloud api to store the state on a remote server and use it from any client.
+To complete this this, follow through the instructions in the Todos (when you run `yarn dev`)

 ### Task2: Implement Duplicate

 - Use `<TodoButton>` to implement a button that duplicates a todo